rayandaod/french-intent-classification/README.md

 - We should choose metrics to evaluate the algorithm quality
 - We need a python script running a prediction on a text input
 - We need a python script evaluating the chosen model on a test set (csv)
-- We need the prediction to run in a reasonable time (less than 1s)
+- We need the user input prediction to run in a reasonable time (less than 1s)
 - We should compare multiple techniques

 ## Getting Started

-First clone the repository:
+1. Clone this repository:
 ```bash
 git clone https://github.com/rayandaod/intent-classification.git
 ```

-Create a virtual environment (e.g with conda):
+2. Create a virtual environment (e.g with conda):
 ```bash
 conda create -n intent_class_env python=3.10.9
 conda activate intent_class_env
 ```

-Then install the dependencies:
+3. Install the dependencies:
 ```bash
 python -m pip install -r requirements.txt
 ```